dspasibenko/log4g/README.md

 For example, the _Logger names_ `FileSystem` is a parent of the `FileSystem.ntfs`.
 Similarly, `a.b` is a parent of `a.b.c` and an ancestor of `a.b.c.d`.
 This naming scheme should be familiar to most developers and especially log4j users.

 ### Log Level Settings
-log4g log level filtering configuration consists of list of pairs *<logger name : maximum allowed log level>*.
+log4g log level filtering configuration consists of list of pairs *{logger name : maximum allowed log level}*.
 Hierarchical relations of logger names allow to build flexible and advanced filtering configurations.

 Adding or changing value in the list can be done by calling `SetLogLevel()` function declared in log4g package: